My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Exposed Scar Care

-Over time, scar tissue softens and improves significantly, eventually almost disappearing.
+Over time, covered scar tissue softens and improves significantly, eventually almost disappearing.
 It's the clothes irritation that keeps it sensitive and painful.

 ---